oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Replenish** trigger allows the Pilots to add points to their Team Resources.
 Unless otherwise specified, by default the event increases a single Resource of their choice by +1.
 If value is "FULL" then raise target Resource to 10.
 See p.
 SQUARP for full details on Team Resources.

-### +Storm

-**Valid Targets:** Threats

-The **+Storm** trigger allows Coach to activate any one Storm action on his scenario Threats.
-This can and likely will trigger other microevents.
-See p.
-SQUARP for full details on Waves and Storms.

 ### +Tarry

 **Valid Targets:** Pilots